KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 2. Deprecated: Found `require("request")` in file `authorization.js`: Replace it with built-in fetch.
 3. Recommendation: Found `XMLHttpRequest` in file `jquery-1.10.1.min.js`: Replace it with built-in fetch.
+4. Typo: Found `<sup>2</sup>` in file `index.html`: Replace it with `²`.`.
-4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-OnThisDay by nkl-kst](https://github.com/nkl-kst/MMM-OnThisDay)